-Why Does Red Wine Give Me a Headache?
-The Possible Causes of Red Wine Headaches and How to Prevent Them
+What Causes Red Wine Headaches and How to Prevent Them

 Do you ever get a headache after drinking even a small glass of red wine?
 Many believe the cause is sulfites, but that might not be the case.
 In this article, I will talk about the possible causes of a red wine headache and how to prevent them.

 We’ve all been there.
-After a night of drinking, you wake up with the dreaded hangover headache.
-But for some people, an intense headache can occur even after just a small glass of red wine.
-The red wine headache is not the same as a hangover headache.
+After a night of drinking, you wake up with the dreaded alcohol headache known as a hangover.
+But for some people, an intense headache or migraine can occur even after just a small glass of red wine.
+A wine headache is not the same as a hangover headache.
 It’s more like a migraine headache, accompanied by nausea and flushing.
 The symptoms can develop as soon as 15 minutes after the consumption of red wine, similar to an allergic reaction.
 There are a few different possible causes for this type of headache.
 It may not be the same cause for everyone.

 First Let’s Talk About Sulfites

 Many wines contain sulfites (including white wine), a chemical that occurs naturally during the fermentation process.
 It is also added after the fermentation process to help preserve the wine.
 Some people believe that sulfites are the cause of red wine headaches and other allergic reactions.
-However, this may not be the case.
+While a wine allergy is possible, this may not be the case.